 When you open up a Syncro Device by clicking on it, you will open up to the Overview tab with a bunch of information about that device.
 It will look something like this:

 Let's break down each section block to go into even more detail.

 This is the device's details and information that is automatically filled out for you once you install the Syncro Agent on the device.
-You can also click "View All" to pull up more device information.
-It will look something like this:
+To see much more info, click the System Info tab above.

 This is a handy field to leave notes on the device.
 You can click directly on the note field to open a text field to save any notes you like for the device.
-Make sure to click "Save" once you are completed to save the note!
+Make sure to click Save once you have finished.

 This section gives a you a quick and easy way to see what is happening on the device.
 You can view which policy is on the device, along with status updates on monitoring, antivirus, and scripts.
 You can also select the policy here and change it to another policy on the fly!